-- The Permittee must implement Best Management Practices (BMPs) as necessary to provide all known, available, and reasonable methods of prevention, control, and treatment (AKART).
-And implement any additional BMPs as necessary to comply with state water quality standards. - 2.
-The Permittee must inspect, maintain, and repair all BMPs to ensure continued performance of their intended function. - 3.
+1. The Permittee must implement BMPs as necessary to provide all known, available, and reasonable methods of prevention, control, and treatment (AKART).
+And implement any additional BMPs as necessary to comply with state water quality standards.

+- 2. The Permittee must inspect, maintain, and repair all BMPs to ensure continued performance of their intended function. - 3.
 Stormwater BMPs must be consistent with one of the following conditions: - a.
-The Stormwater Management Manual for Western Washington (SWMMWW), for sites west of the crest of the Cascade Mountains. - The Stormwater Management Manual for Eastern Washington (SWMMEW), for sites east of the crest of the Cascade Mountains. - Other equivalent stormwater management guidance documents which have been subject to public review and comment and approved by Ecology. - d.
-Documentation in the SWPPP that the BMPs selected provide an equivalent level of pollution prevention, compared to the applicable Stormwater Management Manual, including: - The technical basis for the selection of all stormwater BMPs (scientific, technical studies, and/or modeling) which support the performance claims for the BMPs being selected. - An assessment of how the selected BMP will satisfy AKART requirements and the applicable federal technology-based treatment requirements under 40 CFR part 125.3.
+The Stormwater Management Manual for Western Washington (SWMMWW), for sites west of the Cascade Mountains. - b.
+The Stormwater Management Manual for Eastern Washington (SWMMEW), for sites east of the crest of the Cascade Mountains. - c.
+Other equivalent stormwater management guidance documents which have been subject to public review and comment and approved by Ecology. - d.
+Documentation in the SWPPP that the BMPs selected provides an equivalent level of pollution prevention, compared to the applicable Stormwater Management Manual, including: - i.
+The technical basis for the selection of all stormwater BMPs (scientific, technical studies, and/or modeling) which support the performance claims for the BMPs being selected. - ii.
+An assessment of how the selected BMP will satisfy AKART requirements and the applicable federal technology-based treatment requirements under 40 CFR part 125.3.